coderbyheart/sdk-nrf/applications/asset_tracker_v2/README.rst

    :depth: 2

 The Asset Tracker v2 is a real-time configurable ultra-low-power capable application firmware for the nRF9160 System in Package (SiP).
+It is a complete rework of the :ref:`asset_tracker` application.
+This application introduces a set of new features, which are not present in the :ref:`asset_tracker` application:

+* **Ultra-low power by design** - The application highlights the power saving features of the nRF9160 SiP, which is critical for successfully developing small form-factor devices and/or products which need very long battery lifetime.
+* **Offline first** - Highly-mobile cellular IoT products need to handle unreliable connections gracefully by implementing mechanisms to retry the failed sending of data.
+* **Timestamping on the device** - Sensor data is timestamped on the device using multiple time sources.
+When the device is offline (planned or unplanned), the timestamping does not rely on the cloud side.
+* **Batching of data** - Data can be batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
+* **Configurable parameters** - The parameters that control the application behavior (for example, accelerometer sensitivity, GPS timeout) can be configured at run time.
+This improves the development experience with individual devices or when debugging the device behavior in specific areas and situations.
+It also reduces the cost by reducing the frequency of programming  the firmware onto the devices.

+To implement the above features, a rework of the existing application was necessary.
+Hence, this application is not backward compatible to the :ref:`asset_tracker` application.

 Overview
 ********